justincasali/solace/README.md

 ## Limitations
 - Currently no way to kill a backup/restore task once it starts.
-- Lambda default concurrent execution limit of 1000.
+- Lambda default concurrent execution limit of 1000 per backup/restore task.
 - Backup is not point in time but _range_ in time.